23 Wonderful Ways to Say Thank You in Chinese

 Thank You in Chinese – Replying to Thank You in Chinese

-It’s great to understand different ways to thank someone, there are always different contexts, formal or informal, friends or first time meeting someone.
+It’s great to understand different ways to thank someone, there are always different contexts, formal or informal, friends or the first time meeting someone.

 We say thanks, but we also say you are welcome or don’t mention it.
 So why not do the same in Chinese?